 From time to time, the District likes to remind our community about how your local government works.
 Your school district and the City of Dublin work closely together, yet we have different funding streams and responsibilities.
-I would like to use my column space this week to help dispel some popular mythologies around local government and local taxes.

 Below are some bullet points addressing some of the more common misconceptions regarding school finances and District boundaries.

 • ALL Dublin City Schools residents pay Dublin City Schools property taxes.
 The municipality, county, or township in which you live is irrelevant when it comes to school district property tax.
 If you live within the District’s boundaries, you pay Dublin City Schools property taxes.
 The residents of Jerome Village pay Dublin City Schools property taxes, as do the residents of Columbus, and the residents of Union and Delaware counties.

 • Dublin City Schools is funded largely by local property taxes, while the City of Dublin is funded largely by a 2% municipal income tax paid by those who work in Dublin.
 These two revenue streams are not shared between the agencies.

 • The boundaries of Dublin City Schools and the City of Dublin are not contiguous.
 Our District consists of 47 square miles, three counties, and multiple city and township jurisdictions.

 • About 43% of our 16,500 plus students do not live in the City of Dublin.